Best Time to Visit Vietnam

 A former French colonial port, Danang is famous for its soft sandy beaches and a beautiful coastline of clear blue waters.
 Danang is also very close to the ancient town of Hoi An and the Imperial City of Hue-three major destinations in Central Vietnam for anybody interested in a mix of tropical paradise and ancient history.

 While the rainy season is often an okay time to visit other areas of Vietnam, Danang is not a good monsoon-season destination.
-Strong winds and dangerous tropical storms have been known to hit the coastline in September and October.
+Strong winds and dangerous tropical storms have been known to hit the coastline in September and October and cause massive flooding.
 The rain is constant and heavy, and the roads slippery and dangerous.

 Best Time to Visit Vietnam Caves